Ralo93/CustomerAnalyticsDashboard/README.md

 ## Overview
 This document describes the approach and architecture of my data processing and visualization analytics system.
 The system consists of multiple components that work together to process, store, and visualize data from customer conversations - these could include feedback, general notes, or sales funnel relevant information.

-Imagine having data like this:
+Imagine having conversation snippets like these (generated with Claude.AI, representing information provided by customers):
 ```plaintext
 [
   {"id": 0, "sentence": "Unfortunately, we have to decline the FunPun quotation as we've secured a better offer."},